-It’s also a haven for kids, with an old mill to see, a 210 ft long suspension bridge to cross, mini water falls to behold, and much to explore.
+It’s also a haven for kids with a 210 ft long suspension bridge, mini water falls to behold, and much to explore.
 But there is a reason this lovely park is undiscovered.
 Don’t worry, we’ll tell you how to get you in.

 The main entrance for the park is located at 1463 Clifton Rd NE, Atlanta, GA 30329.
 Don’t go into the main entrance!
 Here are two other options.

 You will hike a trail along the Yerkes fence line for about 10 minutes or so.
 This trail will lead you right to the suspension bridge.
-You can cross the suspension bridge and hike the forest loop.
-We were anxious to see the ruins, so we played on the bridge a little bit, but ultimately did not cross it.
-We stayed straight on our hike only a few hundred yards to the mill ruins, “waterfall” and sand play area behind the Lullwater mansion!
+You can cross the suspension bridge to hike the forest loop, or to visit the tower next to the waterfall.

 VA Medical Center Entrance.
 Another parking option is the deck of the VA Medical Center on Clairmont Road.
 I thought for sure Google had sent me to the wrong spot, but indeed, there was an entrance to the trail just a few yards from the ruins to the left and the suspension bridge to the right.

 Please let me know how this secret works for you!
 I can’t wait to go back!

 Both of the entrances above lead to dirt trails.
 However, they link up to a wide paved trail that circles beautiful Candler Lake.
 It’s an easy place to push a stroller, or ride a bike or go for a run.
 (Here’s more info on that in this post from our friends at Atlanta Trails.).
 It’s pretty flat too, a nice option for young, inexperienced bike riders.